We may earn affiliate commissions for the recommended products. Learn more.

 You can enjoy a broad range of streaming services on your Amazon Firestick.
 All you have to do is set up a VPN first:

 1. Enable unknown sources on your Firestick, and install a VPN.
-We recommend NordVPN as it has an app specifically tailored for Amazon Firestick.
+I recommend NordVPN as it has an app specifically tailored for Amazon Firestick.

 2. Connect to a US server.